 As Sri Lankans say, in order to drive around the island you’ll need three things: “good horn, good brakes, good luck”.
 Although roads are generally in quite good condition, the myriad hazards they present – crowds of pedestrians, erratic cyclists, crazed bus drivers and suicidal dogs, to name just a few – plus the very idiosyncratic set of road rules followed by Sri Lankan drivers, makes driving a challenge in many parts of the island.

-If you’re determined to drive yourself, you’ll need to bring an international driving licence, and then acquire an additional permit to drive in Sri Lanka.
-These can be obtained from the Automobile Association of Ceylon (t 011 242 1528), 3rd floor, 40 Sir Macan Markar Mawatha, just off Galle Face Green in Colombo (a few metres from the Ramada hotel).
-They cost Rs.1500, are valid for up to twelve months and are issued on the spot.
+If you’re determined to drive yourself, you’ll need to bring an international driving licence.
+You’ll also need an additional permit to drive in Sri Lanka, which you can get from the Automobile Association of Ceylon in Colombo (office is open Mon–Fri 8am–4pm).
+Permits are valid for up to twelve months and are issued on the spot.

-It’s also worth equipping yourself with a good map or atlas (such as the Arjuna’s Road Atlas).
+It’s also worth equipping yourself with a good map or atlas (such as the Arjuna’s Road Atlas) – or a smartphone or tablet equivalent.
 In terms of driving rules, it’s worth remembering that, in Sri Lanka, might is right: drivers of larger vehicles (buses especially), will expect you to get out of the way if they’re travelling faster than you.
 In addition, many drivers overtake freely on blind corners or in other dangerous places.
 Expect to confront other vehicles driving at speed on the wrong side of the road on a fairly regular basis.

 Car and driver